SaiGuruInukurthi/Plagiarism-detection/README.md

 ## 🎯 Project Overview

 This project implements an advanced AI/ML-based plagiarism detection system specifically designed for academic assignments.
-Using an ensemble architecture combining multiple state-of-the-art algorithms, the system analyzes text content and generates comprehensive similarity reports to help educators identify potential plagiarism with high accuracy (85-92% expected performance).
+Using an ensemble architecture combining multiple state-of-the-art algorithms, the system analyzes text content and generates comprehensive similarity reports to help educators identify potential plagiarism with high accuracy.

+### ✅ **Trained Model Available!**
+Our BERT-based model has been successfully trained and tested with **86.7% accuracy** and **0.868 F1-score**.
+See [MODEL_INFO.md](MODEL_INFO.md) for complete performance details and usage instructions.

 ## 🚀 Problem Statement